sanger-tol/readmapping/docs/output.md

 ### Short reads

 Short read data from HiC and Illumina technologies is aligned with `BWAMEM2_MEM`.
-The sorted and merged alignment files are processed using the `SAMTOOLS` markduplicate workflow.
+The sorted and merged alignment files are processed using the `SAMTOOLS` [mark-duplicate workflow](https://www.htslib.org/algorithms/duplicate.html#workflow).
 The mark duplicate alignments is output in the CRAM format, along with the index.

 <details markdown="1">
 <summary>Output files</summary>